kewi-y/kewi-y/README.md

 ### Hi there
 - ⭕️ Age: 18 years
 - 🤹 Skills: Java development ☕, Python development 🐍, Android development 🤖 (Java), Mongo Db 🍃.
-- 🔨 I’m currently working on: Motion (app)
+- 🔨 I’m currently working on: SSA
 - 🌱 I’m currently learning: Java for Android development
 - 💬 Ask me about all my projects
 - Hello to the visitor of my profile👋.